Floating wind turbine: Introduction

 The technical feasibility of deepwater floating wind turbines is not questioned, as the long-term survivability of floating structures has been successfully demonstrated by the marine and offshore oil industries over many decades.
 However, the economics that allowed the deployment of thousands of offshore oil rigs have yet to be demonstrated for floating wind turbine platforms.
 For deepwater wind turbines, a floating structure will replace pile-driven monopoles or conventional concrete bases that are commonly used as foundations for shallow water and land-based turbines.
 The floating structure must provide enough buoyancy to support the weight of the turbine and to restrain pitch, roll and heave motions within acceptable limits.
 The capital costs for the wind turbine itself will not be significantly higher than current marine-proofed turbine costs in shallow water.
 Therefore, the economics of deepwater wind turbines will be determined primarily by the additional costs of the floating structure and power distribution system, which are offset by higher offshore winds and close proximity to large load centres (e.g. shorter transmission runs).

 With empirical data obtained from fixed-bottom installations off many countries since the late 1990s, representative costs and the economic feasibility of shallow-water offshore wind power are well understood.

 In 2009, shallow-water turbines cost US$2.4-3 million per megawatt to install, according to the World Energy Council, while the practical feasibility and per-unit economics of deep-water, floating-turbine offshore wind was yet to be established.
 In 2021, a French auction closed below €120/MWh (US$141/MWh) of electricity for a 250 MW project, and the high cost, small project size and lack of experience keep project developers and financial institutions from the risk of committing to the technology.
+In 2024, the 250 MW Pennavel project won an auction at €86/MWh.

 Cost data from operational windfarms

 Initial deployment of single full-capacity turbines in deep-water locations began only in 2009.
 The world's first commercial floating offshore windfarm, Hywind Scotland was commissioned in 2017.
 Its capital cost was £264 million, or £8.8m/MW, which is approximately three times the capital cost of fixed offshore windfarms and ten times the capital cost of gas-fired power stations.
 Its operating costs, at approximately £150,000/MW were also higher than for fixed offshore windfarms.
 A second UK project, the Kincardine Floating Offshore Windfarm, has been reported as costing £500 million to build, or £10m/MW.
+In 2023, costs for the 88 MW Hywind Tampen was calculated at NOK 8 billion.